Chase Bank: Other recent acquisitions and expansions

 In 2019, Chase began opening retail branches in Pittsburgh and other areas within Western Pennsylvania; this coincided with Bank of America starting a similar expansion within the area the previous year.
 Even though Chase entered the market organically as opposed to a merger & acquisition, they still had to receive approval from the Office of the Comptroller of the Currency to open branches due to Chase's size as a whole.
 Before Chase and Bank of America expanded its retail presence into the market, Pittsburgh had been one of the largest U.S. cities without a retail presence from any of the "Big Four", with locally based PNC Financial Services (no. 6 nationally) having a commanding market share in the area.
 Chase had previously considered buying National City branches from PNC that were required for divestiture following that bank's acquisition of National City in 2009, but were instead sold to First Niagara Bank (since absorbed into KeyBank); it had been speculated that PNC intentionally sold the branches to a much smaller competitor due to not wanting to compete with a "Big Four" bank in its home market.

 In August 2021, Chase announced that it was the first bank to have a retail presence in all 48 of the contiguous United States.
-The last state in the US to have a Chase branch was Montana, with the branch in Billings the first branch in the state.
+The last state in the US to have a Chase branch was Montana, with the branch in Billings being the first branch in the state.

 Expansion outside the US

 In September 2021, JPMorgan Chase entered the United Kingdom retail banking market by launching an app-based current account and Deposit account under the Chase brand.
 This is the company's first retail banking operation outside of the United States.
+J.P.
+Morgan SE expanded this business model to Germany in May 2026.